skypjack/entt/docs/md/meta.md

 }
 ```

-A meta type can also be used to `construct` actual instances of the underlying
+Meta type are also used to `construct` actual instances of the underlying
 type.<br/>
 In particular, the `construct` member function accepts a variable number of
 arguments and searches for a match.
 It then returns a `meta_any` object that may
-or may not be initialized, depending on whether a suitable constructor has been
+or may not be initialized, depending on whether a suitable constructor was found
-found or not.
+or not.

 There is no object that wraps the destructor of a meta type nor a `destroy`
 member function in its API.
 Destructors are invoked implicitly by `meta_any`
 behind the scenes and users have not to deal with them explicitly.
 Furthermore,
-they have no name, cannot be searched and wouldn't have member functions to
+they've no name, cannot be searched and wouldn't have member functions to expose
-expose anyway.<br/>
+anyway.<br/>
 Similarly, conversion functions aren't directly accessible.
-They are used
+They're used
 internally by `meta_any` and the meta objects when needed.

-Meta types and meta objects in general contain much more than what is said: a
+Meta types and meta objects in general contain much more than what was said.
-plethora of functions in addition to those listed whose purposes and uses go
-unfortunately beyond the scope of this document.<br/>
-I invite anyone interested in the subject to look at the code, experiment and
-read the inline documentation to get the best out of this powerful tool.
+Refer to the inline documentation for further details.

 ## Container support